Navam9530/navam9530.github.io/_posts/2019-09-01-Navam's-Theory-of-Miscible-Liquids.md

 ---
-description: A theory about miscible liquids!
+description: A Theory on Miscible Liquids!
 category: Inventions
 math: True
 ---